edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Since this credential merely documents the AP's intent to be accountable for the actions of the signer, the AP MAY choose whatever process it likes to issue it.

 ### Revoking
-Revoking an ACDC is as simple as the issuer signing a revocation event and distributing it to witnesse (see {{<appendix-b}}).
+Revoking an ACDC is as simple as the issuer signing a revocation event and distributing it to witnesses (see {{<appendix-b}}).
 Parties that perform a full validation of a given ACDC (see {{<verifying}}) will automatically detect the revocation event in realtime, because they will contact one or more of these witnesses.
 Parties that are caching their validations MAY poll witnesses very efficiently to discover revocation events.
 Some witnesses may choose to offer the option of registering a callback, allowing interested parties to learn about revocations even more efficiently.

-## General evidence categories
+## Building blocks
 The term "credential" has a fuzzy meaning in casual conversation.
 However, understanding how evidence is built from credentials in VVP requires considerably more precision.
 We will start from lower-level concepts.

 ### SAID